Agile Retrospective Meetings – Why It is Necessary and Some Fun Ways to Conduct It

 Agile Retrospective Meeting Formats, Ideas, and Activities

-#1) What went well, What should have been done better, Action items
+#1) What went well, what should have been done better, action items

 The team members meet and discuss what the team did well, what the team needs to improve, lessons learned and the action points corresponding to improvement areas.